 If you price your home too high, you might turn off potential buyers from even taking a look at it, says Debreen Oliva of D.O.
 Organize in Saratoga Springs, New York.
 Pricing a home right from the get-go is probably the most important step in the sale process, regardless of whether you sell with or without an agent.

 To get a sense of your home’s value, consider hiring a professional real estate appraiser.
 You’ll pay about $375 to $450 for an appraiser’s services, according to FixR.com, a home services listing website.

-In addition to an appraisal, you should look at the comps in your area.
+You’ll also want to take a look at comps.
 Essentially, that means looking for similar homes that have recently sold in your area.
 Find out what those homes sold for and what makes your home different.

 3. Get your home market-ready